Greensand321/Music_Indexer/README.md

 3. **Fix Tags** via the AcoustID menu (now supports multiple metadata services)
 4. **Generate Playlists** from your folder structure
 5. **Clustered Playlists** (interactive K-Means/HDBSCAN) via the Tools ▸ Clustered Playlists menu
-6. **Smart Playlist Engine** with tempo/energy buckets and “More Like This” suggestions
+6. **Smart Playlist Engine** with configurable tempo/energy buckets (custom ranges and output folders) and “More Like This” suggestions
 7. **Auto‑DJ** mode builds seamless playlists starting from any song
 8. **Tidal-dl Sync** can upgrade low-quality files to FLAC
 9. **Library Duplicate Scan** finds duplicate tracks after you drop new songs directly into your library